raffscardoso/Numerical-Analysis/README.md

 *LU Decomposition:*
     Decomposes the given matrix into lower and upper triangular matrices and finds the solution by backward-subsitution followed by forward-subsitution.

+**Ordinary Differential Equations**

+In this directory, you can find some algorithms for getting the data-points for some of the Differential Equations.

+*Euler Method:*
+    It takes two initial points as input and the value of Δx as input and computes the value at x0+i(Δx), where x0 is the initial point by using euler's method.
+NOTE: This method is only used for first order differential equations.